Cancer: How can physical activity help?

-Cancer affecting your bones - If you have cancer affecting your bones, you might be more at risk of a break or fracture.
+If your illness is affecting your bones, you might be more at risk of a break or fracture.
 You must avoid putting too much strain on the affected bones, so avoid high impact exercises.
-You could try swimming or exercising in water, as the water supports your body weight so the skeleton isn't stressed.
-Exercise such as yoga are generally low impact and safe for everyone.
+You could try swimming or exercising in water.
+Exercise such as yoga are also generally safe for everyone.

-Visit your GP for a check-up if you haven't exercised before; if returning from injury or if you're returning to exercise after a long break.
-Always seek advice from you GP or local level 4 cancer and exercise specialist (available locally through the Big C or some exercise referral programs) & if advised to, do not to exercise.
+Visit your GP or specialist LTC Healthcare Professional for a check-up if you haven’t exercised before; if returning from injury or if you’re returning to exercise after a long break.
+Always seek advice from you GP or local level 4 cancer and exercise specialist (available locally through the Big C or some exercise referral programs) & if advised do not exercise.

 For Healthcare Professionals